Agilent Technologies (NYSE:A) Issues Q4 2022 Earnings Guidance

 Agilent Technologies (NYSE:A – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.38-$1.40 for the period, compared to the consensus EPS estimate of $1.29.
 The company issued revenue guidance of $1.75 billion-$1.77 billion, compared to the consensus revenue estimate of $1.71 billion.
 Agilent Technologies also updated its FY 2022 guidance to $5.06-$5.08 EPS.

-Institutional investors have recently modified their holdings of the business.
-Penserra Capital Management LLC purchased a new stake in shares of Agilent Technologies during the first quarter valued at $60,000.
-Brown Brothers Harriman & Co. boosted its position in Agilent Technologies by 169.5% in the first quarter.
+Several large investors have recently bought and sold shares of A. Penserra Capital Management LLC purchased a new position in Agilent Technologies in the first quarter valued at $60,000.
+Covestor Ltd grew its holdings in shares of Agilent Technologies by 171.0% during the first quarter.
+Covestor Ltd now owns 1,241 shares of the medical research company’s stock worth $164,000 after purchasing an additional 783 shares during the last quarter.
+Brown Brothers Harriman & Co. grew its holdings in shares of Agilent Technologies by 169.5% during the first quarter.
 Brown Brothers Harriman & Co. now owns 1,237 shares of the medical research company’s stock worth $164,000 after purchasing an additional 778 shares during the last quarter.
-Covestor Ltd boosted its position in Agilent Technologies by 171.0% in the first quarter.
-Covestor Ltd now owns 1,241 shares of the medical research company’s stock worth $164,000 after purchasing an additional 783 shares during the last quarter.
-Geller Advisors LLC boosted its position in Agilent Technologies by 18.5% in the first quarter.
+Geller Advisors LLC grew its holdings in shares of Agilent Technologies by 18.5% during the first quarter.
 Geller Advisors LLC now owns 1,602 shares of the medical research company’s stock worth $212,000 after purchasing an additional 250 shares during the last quarter.
-Finally, Prelude Capital Management LLC purchased a new position in Agilent Technologies in the first quarter worth about $223,000.
+Finally, Atria Wealth Solutions Inc. purchased a new position in shares of Agilent Technologies during the second quarter worth about $219,000.

 About Agilent Technologies